brightin/pottery/README.md

 (pottery/scan-codebase!)
 ```

 This will scan the codebase for any translatable strings and write the PO template file to `resources/gettext/template.pot`.
+This is not limited to clojure only files, strings in .cljc and .cljs files are also extracted.

 See [Configuration / Extra features](#configuration--extra-features) for more configurations of the scanner.